ahmadwarren/ahmadwarren/README.md

 - 👋 Hi, I’m @ahmadwarren
-- 👀 I’m interested in ...
+- 👀 I’m interested in fullstack
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web3
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with you

-- 📫 How to reach me ...
+-just contact me 😎

 <!---
 ahmadwarren/ahmadwarren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.